5. Classes

 // where $keys is the array [key1, key2, .., keyn]

-// we take the reference to the array [$attributes]
+// we take the table reference [$attributes]

 $attribute = &$attributes;